LA SCCC Charity List - 2025:

 Regions served: 2, 3, 4

-Feeds the hungry in Baton Rouge and the surrounding parishes by providing food and educational outreach.
+The mission is to feed the hungry in Baton Rouge and surrounding parishes by providing food and educational outreach through faith-based and other community partners.

 1117 Habitat for Humanity of Greater Baton Rouge, Inc.